-We expect to report top-line results from this trial in the first half of 2017.
-If successful, we believe the results from this Phase 3 clinical trial, together with other data obtained from the SAGE-547 development program, will be sufficient to form the basis of an NDA submission for SAGE-547 in SRSE in the U.S. The FDA has granted us orphan drug designation for SAGE-547 in the treatment of SE including SRSE, and Fast Track designation for our IND for SAGE-547 as a treatment for SRSE.
-Based on scientific advice we received in the fourth quarter of 2016 from the EMA, we also believe our current Phase 3 program, if successful, will be sufficient to support an MAA submission to the EMA seeking approval of SAGE-547 for SRSE in the EU.
+On August 17, 2015, we reported we had treated the first patient enrolled in the Phase 3 clinical trial.
+We expect to report top-line results from this trial in the second half of 2016.
+If successful, we believe the results from this Phase 3 clinical trial, together with other clinical data obtained from the SAGE-547 development program and results of completed and ongoing non-clinical studies, could form the basis of an NDA submission for SAGE-547 in the U.S. The FDA has granted us orphan drug designation for SAGE-547 in the treatment of SE including SRSE, and Fast Track designation for our investigational new drug application for SAGE-547 as a treatment for SRSE.

 On May 14, 2015, we reported final results from our open-label Phase 1/2 clinical trial of SAGE-547 in SRSE.
-In the Phase 1/2 clinical trial, 17 of 22 (77%) evaluable patients met the key efficacy endpoint of being successfully weaned off their anesthetic agents while SAGE-547 was being administered at the maintenance dose.
-Subsequent post-hoc analysis involving duration of the weaning period (five days versus six days) showed that 16 of 22 (73%) evaluable subjects were successfully weaned off both anesthetic agents and SAGE-547 within five days of starting the SAGE-547 infusion without the need to reinstate anesthetic agents in the following 24-hour period, while 18 of 22 (82%) evaluable subjects were weaned off both anesthetic agents and SAGE-547 within six days of starting the SAGE-547 infusion without the need to reinstate anesthetic agents in the following 24-hour period which is the key efficacy endpoint of the ongoing Phase 3 clinical trial.
+In the Phase 1/2 clinical trial, 77% of 22 evaluable patients met the key efficacy endpoint of being successfully weaned off their anesthetic agents while SAGE-547 was being administered at the maintenance dose.
+Subsequent post-hoc analysis involving duration of the weaning period (five days versus six days) showed that 16 of 22 (73%) evaluable subjects were successfully weaned off both anesthetic agents and SAGE-547 within five days of starting the SAGE-547 infusion without the need to reinstate anesthetic agents in the following 24-hour period, while 18 of 22 (82%) evaluable subjects were weaned off both anesthetic agents and SAGE-547 within six days of starting the SAGE-547 infusion without the need to reinstate anesthetic agents in the following 24-hour period which is the key efficacy endpoint of the Phase 3 clinical trial.
 SAGE-547 also showed favorable tolerability and a benefit-risk profile supporting further development for this acutely ill patient population.
-Overall, 64% of the 25 patients enrolled in the trial experienced at least one serious adverse event, though none were deemed drug-related as determined by the Safety Review Committee.
+Overall, 64% of 25 patients enrolled in the trial experienced at least one serious adverse event, though none were drug-related as determined by the Safety Review Committee.
 Independent of treatment response, six patient deaths occurred within the study period, all driven by underlying medical conditions.
 Safety and tolerability were assessed by monitoring adverse events, EEG, physical examinations, neurological examinations, vital signs, clinical laboratory measures, electrocardiograms and concomitant medication usage.
 In order to allow full assessment of pharmacologic activity, the trial employed broad inclusion criteria, primarily excluding patients only if there is major damage to the brain, such as anoxic injury, devastating stroke or the presence of a large lesion.
-Other secondary objectives used to measure efficacy included scores on global and specific scales relating to cognition, agitation and depth of com
+Other secondary objectives used to measure efficacy included scores on global and specific scales relating to cognition, agitation and depth of coma and survival.
+We can provide no assurance that the positive results observed in the Phase 1/2 trial will be replicated in the Phase 3 clinical trial.